factorhouse/hsx/README.md

 By default, yes, HSX components are wrapped in a [react/memo](https://react.dev/reference/react/memo) call with an appropriate `arePropsEqual?` predicate for ClojureScript data structures.

-**Note**: unlike Reagent, memoization is a performance optimization, not a guarantee when using `react/memo`.
-Please refer to the official React documentation for more information.
+**Note**: unlike Reagent, memoization is a performance optimization.
+Please refer to the [official React documentation](https://react.dev/reference/react/memo) for more information.

 If you'd like to disable memoization globally, you can: